BadrElya/Schweissnaht_Segmentierung/Mask-RCNN/README.md

 ├── labels.txt
 ```

-## Create validation dataset
+## Create validation data

-Execute the script `createValidationSet.py` to create a validation dataset:
+30% of the training data from the dataset/train folder will be moved to the dataset/validation folder

    ```
    python createValidationSet.py
    ```